 - Zebeta (Bisoprolol)

 Propranolol/Inderal is the most common beta blocker when it comes to people using them for anxiety symptoms.
 Propranolol is also the most commonly prescribed beta blocker in the US, overall.
+We directly compare Propranolol with Metoprolol in this article, and Bisoprolol with Propranolol here.

 Are Beta Blockers available Over The Counter (OTC)?